empymod/empyscripts/README.md

 ## Add-ons

-- `tmtemod.py`: Return up- and down-going TM/TE-mode contributions for
-  x-directed electric sources and receivers, which are located in the same layer.
+- `tmtemod`: Return up- and down-going TM/TE-mode contributions for x-directed electric sources and receivers, which are located in the same layer.
-- `fdesign.py`: Design digital linear filters for the Hankel and Fourier transform.
+- `fdesign`: Design digital linear filters for the Hankel and Fourier transform.
 (Will be released early 2018.)